-- Meanwhile, heat large cast-iron or sauté pan over medium-high heat and add 1 tablespoon oil, Add sliced jalapeño and cook until fragrant, about 30 seconds.
+- Meanwhile, heat large cast-iron or sauté pan over medium-high heat and add 1 tablespoon oil, Add sliced jalapeño and garlic and cook until fragrant, about 30 seconds.
 Add mushrooms and cook until lightly browned, about 5 minutes.
 Add remaining 1 tablespoon of oil, brussels sprouts, Italian seasoning, crushed red pepper flakes, and salt and pepper and sauté until sprouts soften and then begin to crisp, about 5 minutes.
 Spread sprouts around pan and press down to flatten.
 Let sear for a minute and then stir and repeat.
 (This helps brown the sprouts to make them crispy.
 You may need to do this in batches depending on the size of your pan, you are aiming for crispy leaves!)

 - Add the cooked penne to the pan and toss until everything is well mixed.
 Stir in lemon juice and (vegan) parmesan cheese, and serve.

 - Combine all ingredients in a high-[powered blender or food processor and pulse until a fine meal forms.

 What is your favorite way to cook pasta at home?